Browns' Mayfield out with shoulder injury, Keenum starting - WHIZ News

 “We know he will continue to do everything in his power to return as quickly as possible.”

 Mayfield was limited in practice on Tuesday, when he said he still expected to play.
-However, it was decided it would be best for him to rest, ending Mayfield’s streak of 53 consecutive starts for Cleveland.
+However, with this being a short week, there wasn’t enough time for the swelling in his shoulder to go down and it was decided early Wednesday for him to rest, ending Mayfield’s streak of 53 consecutive starts for Cleveland.

-The loss of Mayfield means the Browns’ entire starting backfield has been wiped out by injuries.
+The loss of him means the Browns’ entire starting backfield has been wiped out by injuries.

-Not only will they be missing Mayfield against the Broncos (3-3) in an important game for both teams, but running backs Nick Chubb and Kareem Hunt, the NFL’s top running back tandem, also will sit out with calf injuries.

 On Tuesday, Mayfield was still planning to play despite a shoulder tear that was affecting his play and sleep.
-The 26-year-old underwent an MRI on Monday and the results were examined by a shoulder specialist.
+The 26-year-old underwent an MRI on Monday and the results were examined by a shoulder specialist, Dr. Orr Limpisvasti, the team physician for the NHL’s Anaheim Ducks, who agreed Mayfield should rest.

-Mayfield is dealing with swelling that needs to go down before he can strengthen the injured area.
+Mayfield needs the swelling in his shoulder to go down first before he can strengthen the injured area.
+By sitting out against the Broncos (3-3), Mayfield will have some extra time because the Browns don’t play again until Oct.
+31 against Pittsburgh.

 The 2017 Heisman Trophy winner hasn’t missed a game due to injury since 2013 when he was a walk-on at Texas Tech.